 We have these things at home, so I don't have them at the farm but Nalin could spend hours in a sandbox or standing up at a water table and playing.
 Water play is especially really nice in the summer when it's hot.
-Think about setting these up in the shade near your farm to keep your little one occupied.
+Think about setting these up in the shade near your farm to keep your little one occupied while you work.

 Plan naps at the farm

 I would purposely take Nalin to the farm around his nap time.
 If I could get him to sleep on the farm, I could have 1-2 hours to hustle and get work done!
 He used to sleep in a pack-n-play in the shade.
 I didn't suggest this earlier because they're bulky and awkward to move, set up, and take down constantly.
-A wagon works much nicer, but also here is a secret: when it got really hot out, I'd let him sleep in his carseat with the car running and AC on and soft music.
+A wagon works much nicer, but also here is a secret: when it got really hot out, I'd let him sleep in his carseat with the car running, AC on, and soft music playing.
 I plugged the baby monitor into the car and could hear when he woke up.
 He was always cool and comfortable.
 I never had any problems except that it is totally not ideal to leave your car idling.
-So, I don't recommend this for obvious reasons, but it worked.
-This year I have a half dome tent shelter that I will set up for naps.
+I can't recommend this for obvious reasons, but it works, and hey- we do what we've gotta do!